There is a dark mode button on the bottom right

 These men are insane.

 Five feet from me, a muffled thud resounded.
 I looked over with my shaky vision, the gunshot still ringing through my skull.
 A man’s body lay sprawled and blood oozed from the hole in his head.
-His vacant eyes were fixed on me as the bright red liquid soaked up into his clothes.
+His clothes soaked up the deep red liquid as his lifeless eyes landed on me.
 He was dead.

 “MONKEY, YOU IDIOT!”